loganthegoodsready/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### Can you share your favourite Scratch project that you have made or remixed?
 Yes i can.
+# Click [Here](https://scratch.mit.edu/projects/718450845) to a play a game about a crab on drugs.

 ## Week 2: